openannotation/annotator/README.markdown

 Community
 ---------

-The annotator project has a [mailing list](dev) for developer discussion and community members can sometimes be found in the #annotator channel on [freenode IRC](irc).
+The annotator project has a [mailing list][dev] for developer discussion and community members can sometimes be found in the #annotator channel on [freenode IRC][irc].

 [node]: http://nodejs.org/
 [npm]: http://npmjs.org/